-Tbh ice cream is in fact a yearlong obsession.
+Tbh ice cream is a yearlong obsession.
 The frozen bowl portion of my ice cream maker takes up prime real estate in my freezer all year round, but in the summer I have to fight even harder to keep the ice cream demons at bay.

 Last year my boyfriend and I got into quite the little habit of eating late night ice cream.

 It’s safe to say my beach body didn’t make an appearance last year!
-Lol Good thing I work in a kitchen where a beach body is indeed not necessary.
+Lol Good thing I work in a kitchen where a beach body is not necessary.

 This Double Chocolate Caramel Ice Cream is the velvety, rich chocolate ice cream of your dreams.